wkolowski/Type-Theory-Wishlist/README.md

 ## Missing features <a id="missing-features"></a> [↩](#toc)

 This wishlist is not comprehensive.
-We could probably do better (i.e. have more nice things), but we have to stop somewhere, not to mention that all the interaction between all the different features blows the complexity of the language dramatically.
+We could probably do better (i.e. have more nice things), but we have to stop somewhere, not to mention that all the interactions between all the different features blow up the complexity of the language dramatically.

 ### Typed Holes

 Holes are a way of leaving a part of a term unfilled as a kind of local "axiom".
 They can be later revisited with the help of the language's type inference, filled automatically or serve as names for goals in the proving mode.
 More ambitious works try to use holes for accomodating ill-typed, ill-formed and incomplete (yet unwritten) programs into the semantics.

-TODO: Typed Holes have something to do with First-Class Patterns.
-And what if we could make typed holes first-class?

 We would get, let's call them, Partial types - something like Singleton Types.